jokergoo/circlize_book/book/02-circlize-layout.md

-Since the width of the cell is not identical from the top to the bottom in the cell, for `*_x()` function, the position on y direction where the convert is applied can be specified by the `h` argument.
+Since the width of the cell is not identical from the top to the bottom in the cell, for `*_x()` function, the position on y direction where the convert is applied can be specified by the `h` argument (measured in data coordinate).
 By default it is converted at the middle point on y-axis.

 ```r